sbordia/Object-Detection-with-Vehicles/index.md

 ﻿# Object Detection Model For Cars
-I worked on an object detection model using machine learning to accurately predict the type of car, specifically the model of it, when its image is captured.
-In addition, any time a car comes too close to you on the road, I created a design so that an alert will pop up on your phone as a notificationto be aware of your surroundings, especially at that particular time.
+I worked on an object detection model using machine learning to accurately predict the type of car, specifically the model of it, when its image is captured and sent by the user to my web app.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|